Nada7779/AVR-Moving-Car-Project/README.md

 this is a project for the Embedded Systems L1 module in Sprints Automotive Bootcamp.<br />
 This Delivery takes 3 working days.<br />
 ## Project Details:
 The aim of this project is to design a system for a four-driving wheel robot that moves in a rectangular shape.
-The system will consist of several modules, including Interrupt, timers, motor driver, LED indicators, and button drivers.
-The robot will be equipped with four motors, two buttons (one for start and one for stop), and four LEDs to indicate the state of movement.<br />
+The system consists of several modules, including Interrupt, timers, motor driver, LED indicators, and button drivers.
+The robot is equipped with four motors, two buttons (one for start and one for stop), and four LEDs to indicate the state of movement.<br />
 The Microcontroller used is atmega32.
 ## Project sequence :
 1. The car starts initially from 0 speed.